sebsto/amplify-ios-workshop/content/50_add_images/20_client_code.md

 A `LandmarkRow` is a UI row in the landmark table.
 We mark the `Landmark` object as "observable" with the directive `@ObservedObject`

-{{% notice tip %}}
-`ObservedObject` directive is part of the [SwiftUI framework](https://developer.apple.com/documentation/swiftui/observedobject).
-It is a property wrapper type that subscribes to an observable object and invalidates a view whenever the observable object changes.
+::alert[`ObservedObject` directive is part of the [SwiftUI framework](https://developer.apple.com/documentation/swiftui/observedobject).
+It is a property wrapper type that subscribes to an observable object and invalidates a view whenever the observable object changes.]{header="Tip" type="success"}
-{{% /notice %}}

 You can just add the directive in front of `var landmark: Landmark` or copy / paste the whole file here:

-{{% highlight swift "hl_lines=11" %}}
+:::code{language=swift}
 /*
 See LICENSE folder for this sample’s licensing information.